microsoft/FluidFramework/docs/architecture/README.md

 ## Read more

-The following links are helpful to understanding the architecture and technology behind Prague:
+The following links are helpful to understanding the architecture and technology behind Fluid:

 ### Git